ocrosby/obsidian/03 - Tmux/Tmux Plugin Manager.md

-tmux has a plugin manager called tpm that you can find here [tpm repository](https://github.com/tmux-plugins/tpm).
+Itmux has a plugin manager called tpm that you can find here [tpm repository](https://github.com/tmux-plugins/tpm).

 ## Setting up TPM